practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 Executing the Neko bytecode takes about 900 milliseconds of program execution time!

-Then I tested latest NekoVM version 2.4.1 (as of 2026-05-13) from here: https://nekovm.org/download/, only to notice that this NekoVM version needs more execution time with about 1.6 seconds!
+Then I tested latest NekoVM version 2.4.1 (as of 2026-05-13) from here: https://nekovm.org/download/, only to notice that this NekoVM version needs even more execution time with about 1.6 seconds!

-So, for now, I will stick with older version 2.3.0 which also comes with Ubuntu command _sudo apt-get install neko_.
+So, I will stick with older version 2.3.0, which also comes with Ubuntu command _$ sudo apt-get install neko_.

 <br/>

 However, the NekoVM is [Deprecated as of 2021-09-09](https://github.com/HaxeFoundation/neko#deprecated-as-of-2021-09-09)!

-Which leaves me these open questions: what is going to happen to the Neko Programming Language, and also the [NekoML high-order functional language with type inference](https://nekovm.org/doc/nekoml/)?
+Which leaves me these open questions: what is going to happen to the [Neko Programming Language](https://nekovm.org/), and also the [NekoML high-order functional language with type inference](https://nekovm.org/doc/nekoml/)?

-Since [Neko](https://nekovm.org/) "is a high-level dynamically typed programming language.
-It can be used as an embedded scripting language.
-It has been designed to provide a common runtime for several different languages."

 <br/>